 I started blogging about ten yeas ago because I like writing, I like creating content and love pretty things for my home.
 I wanted to have an online space to share my ramblings, ideas, pictures, projects and basically just create a nice looking magazine style blog that I hoped people might like to read.
 I don’t like waste, so I wanted to inspire others to ‘upcycle’ and buy vintage furniture.
 I hoped to inspire others, but I put no pressure on myself whatsoever, I just enjoyed doing it.

 Don’t get me wrong, there is plenty of good, helpful stuff out there.
-And you can make a lot of money from online businesses….but not without determination and commitment.
+And you can make a lot of money from online businesses.
+Just not without determination and commitment.
 You’ll be in for the long haul.

-I have been trying to up my blogging game too in the past year, hoping to make decent money from it one day.
+I have been trying to up my blogging game too in the past year.
+I am hoping to make decent money from it one day.
 I have also joined Facebook Groups for Interior Designers, which have shown to be very helpful supportive forums.
 There are great experts out there!
 I have read many social media and online marketing blog posts, downloaded some of useful e books and learnt a few techniques along the way.
-I have signed up as a brand affiliate (ads and links that give you a commission on any clicks and sales – very slow!
-You need tons of traffic!), how to get sponsored posts (not that easy!) and how to use the right meta data and keywords for SEO.
+I have even signed up as a brand affiliate.
+This means that ads and links give you a commission on any clicks and sales – very slow!
+You need tons of traffic!.
+I am looking into how to get sponsored posts (not that easy!) and use keywords for SEO.
 It certainly means a lot of hard work and dedication.

-Reading and learning however is never a waste of time and some of these social media coaches are very knowledgeable and worth following.
-And some vloggers do make a living from sharing their life on youtube.
+Reading and learning however is never a waste of time.
+Some of these social media coaches are very knowledgeable and worth following.
+Some vloggers do make a living from sharing their life on youtube.
 Good for them.
-But the thousands of others claiming they are raking it in at the tender age of nineteen and trying to make you purchase their next e course?
+But the thousands of others claiming they are raking it in at the tender age of nineteen?
 Nah.
 Not buying it.

 Here’s what Jay Crisp Crow says about it in her blog post: